Airbus jobs in the United States

 Airbus directly employs more than 3,200 people across the U.S. at a growing network of businesses and facilities.
 Among them are two assembly locations that produce “made-in-America” commercial airliners and helicopters; two engineering centers; and aircraft spares facilities that stock nearly all the proprietary hardware used on Airbus aircraft.
 The company also has large in-country training centers for pilots, crews and maintenance personnel; and a subsidiary offering air traffic management products and services.

 The Airbus U.S. Manufacturing Facility, the first commercial aircraft production site for Airbus in the country, opened in Mobile, Alabama in 2015.
-The line currently assembles A319, A320 and A321 aircraft, delivering 60 planes per year.
-In January 2019, construction began on yet another Airbus assembly line in Mobile, this one for the A220, Airbus’ newest aircraft.
-A220 assembly will begin in Mobile in mid-2019 with first delivery of a Mobile-assembled A220 slated for 2020.
+The line currently assembles A319, A320 and A321 aircraft, producing 60 aircraft annually.
+In January 2019, construction began on yet another final assembly line in Mobile, this one for the A220 Family, Airbus’ newest single-aisle aircraft.
+A220 assembly began in Mobile in August 2019, with the plan to produce between 40 and 50 A220 aircraft per year by the middle of the following decade.

-Additionally in Mobile, Airbus Defense and Space Military Aircraft, Inc. provides integrated customer services for medium and light aircraft (C212, CN235 and C295).
+Additionally in Mobile, Airbus Defense and Space Military Aircraft, Inc. provides integrated customer services for medium and light multi-role airlifters (C212, CN235 and C295).
 The services include in-house and external aircraft maintenance, repair and overhaul (MRO), engineering, technical support, training, materials support and component repair services.

 Airbus opened its first U.S. engineering facility in 2002, in Wichita, Kansas, a city proudly nicknamed “The Air Capital of the World”.
 Some 300 aerostructures engineers in this office work on all Airbus jetliners.
 The team relocated in 2017 to Wichita State University’s Innovation Campus, allowing rapid development of innovation via the pairing of industry and academia.
 With its proud heritage in aircraft engineering and manufacturing, Wichita is a destination of choice for a growing number of aviation and aerospace professionals.